Answered By: David Hurley

 So, how can you tell if an article is peer-reviewed?
 And what is peer-review, anyway?

-For a quick explanation of peer-review, take a look at the video at the end of this answer.
-It is a very good, very quick explanation from the librarians at North Carolina State University.
+For a quick explanation of peer-review, take a look at the video below.
+It provides a very good, very quick explanation from the librarians at North Carolina State University.

 The important thing to know is that these articles are the way researchers share their research with other scholars (including you!)
 So, if the article is in a peer reviewed journal, and is presenting the results of the authors' research, you can be confident that it is a peer reviewed article.